regisf/django-oauthio/README.md

 This is a library to use OAuth.io service with Django.
 [Visit OAuth.io](www.oauth.io) for more information.

-This app is at least compatible with Internet Explorer 8 still IE 7 is under 3% for market share.
+This app is at least compatible with Internet Explorer 8 since IE 7 is under 3% for market share.
 If you need IE 7 support, please ask, fork or use a polyfill.

 ##Install